abdulrm05/csc207-paint-project/README.md

-Paint Application - JavaFX MVC with Design Patterns (CSC207) A fully-featured paint/drawing application built with Java and JavaFX, for CSc207 at the University of Toronto Mississauga, following the Model-View-Controller (MVC) architecture with multiple design patterns.
+# 🖌️ Paint Application (CSC207)
+A fully-featured paint/drawing application built with Java and JavaFX, for CSC207 at the University of Toronto Mississauga, following the Model-View-Controller (MVC) architecture with multiple design patterns.

+---

-🎨 Features
+## ✨ Features
 Shape Drawing: Circle, Rectangle, Squiggle (freehand), and Polyline

 File Operations: Save and load drawings in custom Paint Save File Format